scharf/cv/README.md

   methodology for better usability (I should write a blog post on this topic...)
 * educated teams on the benefits of domain driven design (DDD) - a reflection on specific challenges when writing tools for software developers...
-* coaching and training of developers (by closely working together) - especially in ~~model dr~~iven design
+* coaching and training of developers (by closely working together) - especially in model diven design

-One of my colleges in the architect team used to say about me: **"Give Michael a problem to solve and he will find and solve a more general problem."** (not sure if this is good or bad, but it reflects some truth about me)
+One of my colleges in the architect team used to say about me: **"Give Michael a problem to solve, and he will find and solve a more general problem."** (not sure if this is good or bad, but it reflects some truth about me)

-## Since 2005 Member of the Eclipse Architecture Council
+## Since 2005 Member of the eclipse architecture council

 2005, I joined the [Eclipse Architecture Council].
 I have given talks and tutorial (with others) on API design and architecture on several Eclipse related conferences and meetings.

-## 2009-2013 Employed as Principal Technologist at [WindRiver]⠀
+## 2009-2013 Employed as principal technologist at [WindRiver]⠀

 Early 2009 I decided it is time to become an employee and **I became a member of the CTO office** reporting to the CTO ([Tomas Evensen]).
 In addition to the role as architect, I spend most of my time on one CTO office project where we